single-cell-data/SOMA/brainstorming.md

 The SOMA data model is centered on annotated 2-D matrices, conceptually similar to data structures embedded within existing single-cell data models including Seurat Assay, Bioconductor SingleCellExperiment, and ScanPy AnnData.
 Where possible, the SOMA API attempts to be general purpose and agnostic to the specifics of any given environment, or to the specific conventions of the Single Cell scientific ecosystem.

 SOMA is an abstract _API specification_, with the goal of enabling multiple concrete API implementations within different computing environments and data storage systems.
-SOMA does not specify an at-rest serialization format or underlying storage system.
+SOMA does not specify an at-rest serialization format or underlying storage system.bb

 This document is attempting to codify the abstract, language-neutral SOMA data model and functional operations.
 Other specifications will document specific language bindings and particular storage system implementations.
+Where the term `language-specific SOMA specification` is used below, it implies a specification of the SOMA API as it is presented in a given language or computing environment (eg, the SOMA Python API), common across all storage engine implementations in that language.

 # Data Model